adinabo/skincare_journal/README.md

-# Skincare Routine Tracker
+# Skincare Journal

-A Skincare Routine Tracker is a straightforward app designed to help users manage their skincare routines.
+A Skincare Journal is a straightforward app designed to help users manage their skincare routines.

-As a skincare enthusiast, I've observed that many people are unsure about which products to use, the optimal timing for their application, and which products should not be combined.
-By developing this simple tracker, users can log their skincare products into the app, which will help them keep track of their skincare routine.
+As a skincare enthusiast, I've noticed that it can be challenging to keep track of all the products in my routine, especially when some are used only a few times a week, while others are designated for specific times like morning or evening.

+Initially, I had the idea of creating an app that would leverage APIs to do more than just help users track their skincare routines.
+My goal was to design a platform that could also offer personalized product recommendations and direct users to purchase the products they need.
+The inspiration for this project came from my passion for skincare, and I saw this as an opportunity to build something that could genuinely enhance the skincare experience for others.
+I wanted to combine technology with my interest in skincare to create a tool that would be both practical and enjoyable for users.

+However, I encountered challenges in finding APIs that would be suitable for my app, and that is how I decided to develop a Skincare Journal instead, leaving the door open for my initial idea.

 ![Responsiveness]()

 ## Rationale and Purpose

 ### Why a Skincare Routine Tracker?
 Maintaining a consistent and effective skincare routine can be challenging, especially for those new to skincare or looking to optimize their regimen.
-Understanding which products to use, when to apply them, and which combinations to avoid is crucial for achieving the best results and avoiding adverse reactions.
-As a passionate skincare enthusiast, I recognized a gap in accessible tools that could guide users through this process.
+I recognized a gap in accessible tools that could guide users through this process.

 ### The Problem:
-1. Product Confusion: With a plethora of skincare products available, it can be overwhelming to determine what each product does and when it should be used in a routine.
+1. Product Confusion: With a plethora of skincare products available, it can be overwhelming to remember what products to use.

 2. Timing and Order: The effectiveness of skincare products can depend significantly on the order of application and the time of day they are used.

 3. Product Incompatibility: Certain skincare ingredients should not be mixed due to potential adverse reactions or reduced efficacy.

 ### The Solution:

 The Skincare Routine Tracker is a simple app designed to assist users in managing their skincare routines.
 By allowing users to log their skincare products, the app helps them keep track of the products used.

 **Target audience:**